Connect with others who understand.

 • Chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL)

-• Chronic myeloid leukemia (CML, also known as chronic myelogenous leukemia)
+• Chronic myeloid leukemia (CML)

 Each of these types has many subtypes, and some are also classified by stage.
 ALL and AML are acute forms of leukemia, which grow rapidly and require immediate treatment.
-CLL/SLL and CML are chronic forms of leukemia, which in most cases are indolent (slow-growing) and may not require treatment right away.
+CLL/SLL and CML are chronic forms of leukemia, which in most cases are slow-growing and may not require treatment right away.

 Types of leukemia are categorized by which kind of white blood cell is involved.
 Genetic details about your cancer cells may also be important for treatment decisions.
 Not every treatment works well for every type of leukemia.

-Age and Overall Health
+Your Age and Overall Health

 Your age and your general health can both be risk factors in treatment for leukemia.
 Some treatments have possible side effects that may be considered too risky for older adults or people living with other health conditions.